nifanfa/MOOS/README.md

 ### Build requirements
 - VMware Workstation Player - https://www.vmware.com/products/workstation-player.html
 - Visual studio 2022 - https://visualstudio.microsoft.com/
-- QEMU - https://www.qemu.org/download or VMWare ( Note, USB Does not work with VMWare )
+- QEMU - https://www.qemu.org/download or VMWare ( Note - USB Does not work with VMWare and you need x64 if you want to run VMware, 32 bit is not supported )
 - Windows 10-11 x64 or x86
 - 4GB of RAM but 8GB is recommended